 The American and Sacramento rivers were stressed to the limit.

-In Sacramento, there was only a few feet between the water and the bottom of the Tower Bridge.
+In Sacramento, there were only a few feet between the water and the bottom of the Tower Bridge.
 Water poured through the gates of the Sacramento weir, just north of West Sacramento, helping to fill the Yolo Bypass.

 Smaller waterways were overwhelmed.
 Arcade and Dry Creeks flooded parts of Sacramento County, and hundreds were forced to evacuate on short notice to the gym at Grant High School.

-At the same time, parts of Highway 50 and Interstate 80 were also closed due to rock and mud slides.
+At the same time, parts of Highway 50 and Interstate 80 were also closed due to rock and mudslides.

-It would take days before the flood waters would recede.
+It would take days before the floodwaters would recede.

-Shawn McKone, A 17 year old Junior photographer from Rio Linda High School spent some of his down time photographing the Rio Linda/Elverta area while school was most decidedly out.
+Shawn McKone, A 17-year-old Junior photographer from Rio Linda High School spent some of his downtime photographing the Rio Linda/Elverta area while school was most decidedly out.